The Early Childhood degree presents you with a broad understanding of the psychological, emotional, intellectual and developmental needs of children.

 This program is offered by the Teacher Preparation Department.

-- Students engage in field experience within a school or childcare agency each term in urban, rural and suburban settings with high risk and special needs children.
+- Students engage in field experience within a school or childcare agency each term in urban, rural, and suburban settings with traditional, high risk and special needs children.
 Three hundred hours of student teaching field experiences are offered in the Early Childhood courses.

 - The Early Childhood program is accredited by the National Association for the Education of Young Children (NAEYC).